Gruhalakshmi (1938 film): Production

 Gruhalakshmi was filmed at Kartikeya Studio in Madras, established by cinematographer K. Ramnoth and art director A. K. Sekhar.
 Although the film's video footage is now lost, some of its audio recordings, including the song Bigi kougita jerpaga raaraa, have been preserved.
 The song, composed by Prabhala Sathyanarayana, was a semi-classical piece that was considered bold for its time and is comparable to modern "item" songs in terms of its provocative nature.

-This film was the debut of Chittoor V. Nagayya, who played Gopinath, a social reformer and the elder brother of Radha, one of the main characters.
+This film was the debut of V. Nagayya, who played Gopinath, a social reformer and the elder brother of Radha, one of the main characters.
 Ramanujacharyulu, a well-known lawyer and stage actor famous for his role as Gireesam in Kanyasulkam, portrayed Dr. Krishna Rao.
 This was the only film in which Ramanujacharyulu appeared.

 The character of Madhuri, played by Kanchanamala, was modeled after Kitty Packard, a character portrayed by Jean Harlow in George Cukor's 1933 American film Dinner at Eight.
 Like Kitty, Madhuri is a seductive woman who uses her beauty to manipulate a wealthy man, in this case, Dr. Krishna Rao.
 Madhuri's character was considered groundbreaking for Telugu cinema due to its bold depiction of female sensuality.

-One of the film’s key moments is a sensual dance sequence performed by Kanchanamala, which is regarded as the first of its kind in Telugu cinema.
+One of the film's key moments is a sensual dance sequence performed by Kanchanamala, which is regarded as the first of its kind in Telugu cinema.
 The song Bigi kougita jerpaga raaraa was written by Samudrala Sr. (credited as S. V. Raghavacharya) and composed by Prabhala Sathyanarayana.
 Despite not being a trained singer, Kanchanamala performed the song herself, as playback singing was not yet common in Telugu cinema.